brmurray/mvprofessor/README.md

 investment may be even greater than the rough programatic approach.

 2) A semi-automated processing pipeline from GIS -> CIM means that whenever the network topology changes (in the real world, or because data is updated), the CIM can be quickly regenerated.
+Any other circuit can also be fed into this pipeline.

 3) Most importantly, this regeneration capability enables broader analysis.
 The electrical model is saved as a "Graph" (in the mathematical sense) using NetworkX, which has a powerful engine for reconfiguring networks.
 For instance, it should be